 The Child and Dependent Care Credit can be claimed if you pay for a caregiver to watch over your child or a dependent who is incapable of taking care of themselves while you go to work.
 The credit has its limits but can help you with around 35 percent of your caregiving expenses.
 There are income limitations and other conditions for qualifying.

 There are a few Education Tax Credits that can be availed.
 The American Opportunity Credit and the Lifetime Learning Credit are both valid this year.
 You can claim one of these in a year for one student.
 These can cover your education, your spouse’s or your dependent’s education.
 The Student Loan Interest Deduction can be claimed up to $2,500 in the interest you paid for your student loans in the tax year.
-There are restrictions for the qualification of every credit.
+There are restrictions on the qualification of every credit.

 These are just a few of the tax credits.
 The guidelines here are in brief and you must dive into details before claiming a tax credit.
 We recommend gathering full knowledge or consulting a tax expert when you file your taxes.